China (The Office): Synopsis

-Darryl Philbin (Craig Robinson) is sick of Andy Bernard's (Ed Helms) pointless text messages.
+Darryl Philbin is sick of Andy Bernard's pointless text messages.
 After one text, Darryl tells Andy that he is one bad text away from being blocked, but Andy wagers that he is one good text from a high five, to which Darryl agrees.
 Andy eventually texts Darryl, telling him to come to the parking lot, where there are pigeons eating an ice cream cone.
 Darryl laughs and gives Andy a high five.

 Production

 "China" was written by producers Halsted Sullivan and Warren Lieberstein, their fourth writing credit on the series.
 Warren Lieberstein is the brother of Paul Lieberstein, who was the showrunner of the show at the time.
 The entry was directed by Charles McDougall, his fifth directing credit on the series.
 "China" is the third episode to feature Nate, played by YouTube star Mark Proksch.
 After the producers of The Office saw a series of prank videos that Proksch did under the name "Kenny Strasser", they hired him to become a recurring character.

 The Season Seven DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include Michael talking more about his fear of China, Nate swapping an "energy-saving cord" for an "un-energy-saving cord", Dwight making fun of Pam's concerns, Pam discussing the new office space with Dwight, Jim criticizing Pam's plan to the camera, Erin talking about moving, and Michael furthering his argument with Oscar in the coffee shop.